Brock University Award for Distinguished Teaching Guidelines

-The Selection Committee consists of the Director of CPI to act as chair of the panel, a Dean or an Associate Dean, two members of the CPI Teaching Council, one member of the academic community, and one undergraduate and one graduate student, such that normally all Faculties are represented.
+The Selection Committee consists of the Director of CPI to act as chair of the panel, a Dean or an Associate Dean, three members of the academic community, and one undergraduate and one graduate student, such that normally all Faculties are represented.

 The Chair of the Selection Committee will report its recommendations to the Senate Committee, which will in turn recommend to the Vice-President, Academic.

 The award need not be made each year if, in the opinion of the Committee and the Vice-President, Academic, there are no suitable candidates.
 However, a submission may be held over for up to two years.